mlcommons/croissant/docs/croissant-spec-1.0.md

           "column": "timestamp"
         }
       }
-    },
-    {
-      "@type": "cr:Field",
-      "@id": "ratings/rating_scale",
-      "description": "The scale on which the rating is given.", "dataType": "sc:Text",
-      "value": "1-5 stars"
     }
   ]
 }
 ```

 The ratings `RecordSet` above corresponds to a CSV table, declared elsewhere as a ratings table `FileObject`.
 Each field specifies as a source the corresponding column of the CSV file.
-The last field has a constant value that specifies the rating scale.

 ### DataSource

-`RecordSet`s specify where to get their data via the `source` property of Field. `DataSource` describes how to extract data from files to populate a `Field`.
-This class should be used when the data coming from the source needs to be transformed or formatted to be included in the ML dataset; otherwise a simple reference to the source (e.g., a `FileObject` or `FileSet`) can be used instead.
+`RecordSet`s specify where to get their data via the `dataSource` property of Field. `DataSource` is the class describing the data that can be extracted from files to populate a `RecordSet`.
+This class should be used when the data coming from the source needs to be transformed or formatted to be included in the ML dataset; otherwise a simple `Reference` can be used instead to point to the source.

-`DataSource` is a subclassOf: [sc:Intangible](http://schema.org/Intangible) and defines the following properties:
+`DataSource` is a subclassOf: [sc:Intangible](https://schema.org/Intangible) and defines the following properties:

 <table>
   <thead>